 Don't get us wrong, there are times when even a beard has overstayed its welcome.
 Our faces occasionally need a clean shave, a new look, or a trim.
 That's when you need shaving cream!

 Shaving cream is something you should always have on hand, even if you don't use it often.
-You need shaving cream for a close, smooth shave free of nicks and cuts.
-The best shaveing cream will actually moisturize and hydrate your face as you shave, softening the skin and hair and leaving your skin healthier and better-looking than before the shave.
+Whether you're using a regular razor, a straight razor, a safety razor, or an electric razor, you need shaving cream for a close and smooth shave free of nicks and cuts.
+The best shaving cream will actually moisturize and hydrate your face as you shave, softening the skin and hair, and leaving your skin healthier and better-looking than before the shave.

 What's not to love?